fakeidealist/Swagger_Petstore/README.md

-Sample API automation on Swagger Petstore (v2) Selenium, Java, Rest Assured, and Jackson used
+Sample API automation on Swagger Petstore (v2) using Selenium, Java, Rest Assured, and Jackson